intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/nnframes.md

     StructField("data", BinaryType, false) :: Nil)
 ```

-After loading the image, user can compose the preprocess steps with the `Preprocessing` defined in `com.intel.analytics.zoo.feature.image`.
+After loading the image, user can compose the preprocess steps with the `Preprocessing` defined in `com.intel.analytics.bigdl.dllib.feature.image`.